harmslab/gpseer/docs/source/io.rst

 Genotypes file (optional)
 .........................

-The genotypes file is used by the ``estimate-ml`` subcommand to predict the phenotypes of a user-defined set of genotypes.
+The genotypes file is used by GPSeer to predict the phenotypes of a user-defined set of genotypes.
 This file is a list of genotypes in a text file.
 See an example `here <https://github.com/harmslab/gpseer/raw/master/examples/genotypes.txt>`_.
 If this file is not given, GPSeer will predict the phenotypes of all possible